MR0808/hyrelog-site/SUPABASE_SETUP.md

 -   Go to **Table Editor** → `early_access_signups`
 -   You can filter, sort, and export the data

-## Optional: Create an Admin Page
+## Admin Page

-If you want a custom admin page to view signups, I can create one that:
+An admin page has been created at `/admin` to view and manage signups.

+### Features

--   Lists all signups with pagination
+-   View all signups in a table
+-   Search by name, email, company, or role
--   Allows filtering by date, email, etc.
+-   Sort by date, email, or name
--   Shows signup statistics
+-   View statistics (total signups, recent signups, etc.)
--   Exports data to CSV
+-   Export to CSV

-Let me know if you'd like me to build this!
+-   Click email addresses to open in your email client

+### Access

+1. Navigate to `/admin` in your browser
+2. The page will fetch all signups from Supabase

+### Security Note

+⚠️ **Important**: The admin page is currently unprotected.
+Before deploying to production, you should:

+1. Add authentication (e.g., NextAuth.js, Clerk, or simple password protection)
+2. Add authorization checks in the API route
+3. Consider IP whitelisting or VPN access

+For now, it's fine for local development, but make sure to secure it before going live!